kevinsconnolly/R_Analysis/README.md

 The two sample test
 pair t-test
 Heatmap
-The two-sample t-test is to be used in order to compare the two samples from a single population dataset.
-We perform a two-sample t-test on each assumed comparable vehicle.
-Data that is preceived to be reliable from these results will provide us with the absolute list of vehicles to continue with a pair t-test, because we would pair observations in one dataset with observations in the other.
+The two-sample t-test will be used in order to compare two samples from a single population dataset.
+The two-sample t-test on each assumed comparable vehicle.
+Data that is perceived to be reliable from these results will provide the absolute list of vehicles to continue with a pair t-test, because we would pair observations in one dataset with observations in another.

 We would use the pair t-test to compare cost of a MechaCar across the list of comparable vehicles.
 If the difference between our paired observations (the true mean difference, or “μd”) is equal to zero, then that comparable vehicle will go on into our heatmap plot.

 Heatmap plots help visualize the relationship between one continuous numerical variable and two other variables (categorical or numerical).
 Heatmaps display numerical values as colors on a two-dimensional grid so that value clusters and trends are readily identifiable.
-We can visualize the average cost of comparable vehicles across the type of vehicle class from 2010 to 2020.
+We can visualize the average cost of comparable vehicles across the type of vehicle class from 2012 to 2022.